andriusdgt/the-dots/README.md

 ```
     ./gradlew build :the-dots-backend:run
 ```
-If you wish to start it from *fat-jar* run:
+If you wish to start it using the *fat-jar* run:
 ```
     ./gradlew build
     cd the-dots-backend/build/libs